Diverticular Disease

 Related Terms

-- Diverticular Disease
+• Diverticular Disease

 Small pouches can form in the wall of the colon.
 Diverticulitis is an infection or swelling of these pouches.
 It can cause belly pain and swelling, fever, nausea and vomiting.
-It may be a short term problem or lead to problems that get in the way of daily life.
+It may be short term or lead to problems that get in the way of daily life.

 Natural Therapies